 The Bank’s Corporate Secretary plays a pivotal role in assisting the Board in the performance of its duties.
 In all the activities of the Board, the Corporate Secretary ensures that Board policies and procedures are observed.
 The Board has separate and independent access to the Corporate Secretary who, among others, oversees the adequate flow of information to the Board prior to and during meetings, and serves as an adviser to the Directors on their responsibilities and obligations.

 Atty.
-Fe B. Macalino is the Bank’s Corporate Secretary.
-Her profile is provided in SEC Form 17-A.
+Joselito V. Banaag is the Bank’s Corporate Secretary.
+His profile is provided in SEC Form 17-A.